 We have included a few hotels which you might look into staying at if you make it to Berovo.
 It is worth your while if you have got the time!

 - Hotel Gogov

 Cultural buffs, unite!
 Galicnik is everything you could want in a quick Macedonian getaway.
 Every year during what locals call the Wedding Festival, a couple from the village or nearby will be married the traditional way with singing and dancing and everything that preserves its history.

-Most people do not know this, but modern-day Macedonia is home to a group called the Mijaks – who are an ethnic group dating back to the Middle Ages.
-They are most known for their peculiar way of living and skilled architecture.
+Most people do not know this, but modern-day Macedonia is home to the Mijaks- an ethnic group dating back to the Middle Ages.
+They are most known for their particular way of living and skilled architecture.
 The Mijaks are commonly associated with Galicnik.

 The town itself slips into the mountainside in the middle of lively nature and relaxing pastures for picturesque views.

 Galicnik is a great place to spend a day or two if you have got it.
-Here is a small list of hotels to choose from if you are looking to book your stay in advance.
-If not, they are easy to spot within town, too.
+Here is a small list of hotels to choose from if you want to book your stay in advance.
+If not, they are easy to spot within the town, too.